spenceryr/Lotus-58-Classic-Choc-V1/Firmware/README.md

 VIAL firmware for a standard Pro Micro with a Caterina Bootloader

 ### lotus58_vial_nanoBoot.hex
-VIAL firmware for a Pro Micro with a nanoBoot bootloaer.
+VIAL firmware for a Pro Micro with a nanoBoot bootloader already flashed.

+### PRODUCTION_lotus58_vial_nanoBoot.hex
 This needs to be flashed using an ISP programmer, as it contains BOTH the bootloader and firmware in one Single .HEX file.

 Best flashed with avrdude.